LuisRuisinger/voxel_engine/README.md

 # Voxel engine
+PoC project (archived).
+Ongoing work on a more generic and optimized voxel engine based on this project.

 A rasterization based deferred renderer ontop of OpenGL.
 Features SSR from transparent surfaces like water, SSAO, Cascaded-shadow-maps, etc.
 Supports day-night cycle with a dynamic skybox through atmospheric scattering.
 GLFW, GLAD and ImGUI needed as dependencies.
 Currently only supporting MacOS as platform.